Minnesota Long Term Care Nurse Loan Forgiveness Guidelines

-The purpose of Minnesota’s Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities within Minnesota.
+The purpose of Minnesota’s Health Care Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities within Minnesota.
 Loan forgiveness is an important benefit for health care professionals as well as health care facilities and communities experiencing a shortage of access to primary health care services.

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
 Program eligibility requirements and benefits are established by state statute, 144.1501 authorizing the health professional education loan forgiveness program.

 This program is offered to licensed practical nurses and registered nurses who practice in a licensed nursing home, assisted living facility, home care provider, intermediate care facility for persons with developmental disabilities, or a hospital that owns/operates a licensed nursing home where a minimum of 50 percent of the hours worked is in a nursing home in Minnesota.
 Current nursing students who will be licensed by March 31 following selection are also eligible to apply.
 A prospective participant must submit an application to ORHPC during the open application cycle.

 Applicants to the Nurse Loan Forgiveness program are not eligible if they have received any loan forgiveness funding from the Nursing Facility Employee Scholarship Program administered by the Minnesota Department of Human Services, as defined in Minnesota Statute 256B.431, Subdivision 36.